RasaHQ/pokedex-demo/readme.md

 This is a demonstration of a digital assistant that can answer questions about pokemon.
 This is an open project and anybody can contribute to it.

+It deserves mentioning that this is to be considered a hobby project.
+We do not guarantee that all the information on pokemon is 100% accurate or canon since we're just a community of fans.
+We're in no way affiliated with Nintendo or the Pokemon Company.

+## Getting Started Locally

 To run the assistant locally you'll first need to clone.

 ```